xgui17/CSE151A/README.md

 <p align="center">
   <img src="assets/File6.png" width="50%" height="50%">
   <br>
-  <em>Figure 5: This is the generic representation of a decision tree in our random forest model, which classifies data through asking questions at each node.</em>
+  <em>Figure 5: This is the generic representation of a decision tree in our random forest model, which classifies data through asking questions at each node.
+The source of the figure is shown in the figure.</em>
 </p>

 ## 3. Methods